ohadico/PyChat/README.md

 **protocol**
 1. client connect to the server and send his name
     * '|' and spaces are not allowed
     * name must be unique
     * name cannot be empty string
-2. In case of error, server send error message and disconnect, otherwise server send "SUCCESS"
+2. In case of error, server send error message and disconnect, otherwise server send "SUCCESS".

 Then client can send these commands to the server:
 * "get clients"